1 / 1

-Presenting world-class ballet and dance performances for more than 50 years.
+The Center for Visual Art is an art center featuring exhibitions and learning opportunities, managed by Metropolitan State University of Denver.
+Admission is free.
+The Colorado Ballet has been presenting world-class ballet and dance performances for more than 50 years.
 The Colorado Ballet is located at the Armstrong Center for Dance on Santa Fe Drive.
-Check the events schedule.

-In one of the most soothing spaces of the neighborhood, you'll find healthy and happy plants everywhere at this boutique.
-Plus, a large selection of colorful pottery, unique home decor items, handmade items from local and Latino artisans, and plant-related tools and accessories.
+Green Lady Gardens is one of the most soothing spaces of the neighborhood where you'll find healthy and happy plants everywhere at this boutique.
+Plus, there's a large selection of colorful pottery, unique home decor items, handmade items from local and Latino artisans, and plant-related tools and accessories.

 Experience the Art District in all its glory by attending First Friday events when galleries stay open late.
 If you want a more intimate version of First Friday, events held on Third Fridays allow art patrons to spend more time with artists and gallery owners.